noroutine/tobacco-bootstrap/README.md

 Work of H5BP and TB was combined and Bootstrap is used by default, but you can still easily fallback and use plain H5BP if you don't intend to use TB

+### About JPA, database access and security

+I didn't bother to configure JPA to create another zillion-and-one archetype for 3-tier Spring web app.
+It's not cool and overkill to require full-blown JPA persistence and/or ORM mapping for any project.
+If you need it - you can still set it up though.

+All needed stuff is still there for you to configure or remove at all if you don't need it - it's just commented out and not used from start.

+As for security, there is simple form authentication workflow setup with single user, just to give you something to start with.
+That way you can use home page for experiments and for more serious work you have boring stuff done for you already.

 Profiles
 --------